BoneVet Orthopaedics Logo Veterinary Orthopaedic & Neurosurgical Service

 • Grade 5: Paraplegia/tetraplegia with absent deep pain.
 The worst prognostic category.

-Evidence-Based Treatment Protocols
+6. Evidence-Based Protocols and Prognosis

 References & Clinical Citations